Information for users of Tracheostomy Tubes

 The tracheostomy tube should always be covered with either a bib protector or heat moisture exchanger (HME) filter system.
 The stoma is not able to perform the four essential functions of resistance, filtering, warming and moistening of the air that you breathe.
 Long term breathing with the tracheostomy tube uncovered will lead to irritation of the lungs which then results in increased mucus production, coughing and chestiness.

 As well as assisting with breathing, stoma protection also improves appearance and protects your clothes.
-Spray bottles are provided to instil water to spray over the tracheostomy 4-6 times a day to allow moistening of the trachea to prevent drying of the trachea walls.
+Spray bottles are provided to instil water to spray over the tracheostomy 4 to 6 times a day to allow moistening of the trachea to prevent drying of the trachea walls.

 There is a wide range of stoma protection supplies on prescription.
 Your ENT nurse practitioner or specialist nurse will be happy to advise on the products most suitable for you.

-Orders are generally made through the home delivery company, Country Wide Supplies or Fittleworth Supplies, these are provided via the GP.
+Orders are generally made through the home delivery company, Atos medical supplies, these are provided via the GP.
 They provide a very prompt and reliable service.
-You will be able to reorder as you need to using the Freephone number that will be provided with your first order.
+You will be able to reorder as you need to be using the Freephone number that will be provided with your first order.
 You may also make your order online.
+Atos provide an individual who will regularly contact you in regards to your order etc.

 Cleaning your stoma and Tracheostomy Tube